dtaco/ReactAppProj1/README.md

-##Storefront - React-Redux
+Storefront - React-Redux
+Storefront Demo

+Description
-#Description:    My first React/Redux combo project to create a basic storefront.
+This is my first React/Redux combo project aimed at creating a basic storefront.
+The project leverages React for building the user interface and Redux for state management, providing a dynamic and responsive user experience.

-#Objective:      To create a dynamic storefront using the Reactjs language while using a combination of React and Redux for state management.

-#Current focus:  The basic framework of the storefront is complete, including containers, action types, and reducers.
-The App has routing and functionality, and the state is seamlessly handled through all actions.
-API calls are handled through the use of Axios.

-#Next focus: Change some styling and create a base home page with a CTA.
-Look into store cart functionality.
+Objective
+The main goal of this project is to develop a fully functional storefront using the React.js library and harnessing the power of Redux for efficient state management.
+With this combination, we aim to achieve a seamless user experience, ensuring that the application remains responsive and scalable.

+Current Focus
+As of now, the basic framework of the storefront has been completed.
+The project includes essential components such as containers, action types, and reducers, which work together to manage the application's state.
+Routing functionality has been implemented, ensuring smooth navigation within the application.
+The integration of Axios facilitates API calls, allowing seamless data retrieval from external sources.

+Next Focus
+The upcoming focus will involve two primary tasks:

+1. Styling Enhancements
+In the next phase, we will be working on improving the overall visual appeal of the storefront.
+This will include refining the layout, applying consistent themes, and ensuring the application's user interface adheres to modern design principles.

+2. Implementing Store Cart Functionality
+One of the essential features of a storefront is the shopping cart.
+In the next phase of development, we will be integrating the store cart functionality, allowing users to add items, view their cart contents, and manage their shopping selections.